Share this post on:

 Take stock of the people on your side, and tell them how important they are to you.

-Eights typically want to be self-reliant and depend on no one.
-But, ironically, they rely on many people.
+Eights typically want to be self-reliant and depend on no one, but ironically, they rely on many people.

 For example, you may think you are not dependent on your employees because they depend on you for their jobs.